marknotton/dependencies/README.md

 ## Default Packages

 Since Node's [Path](https://nodejs.org/api/path.html), [Stream](https://nodejs.org/api/stream.html), and [File System (fs)](https://nodejs.org/api/fs.html) API's are so commonly used, these are always included in the dependancy list; with 'Path' and 'Stream' references titlecased to differentiate them from the users package dependencies.
+Also [Lumberjack](https://github.com/marknotton/lumberjack) has been added to the default packages list with the alias 'log'.

 ```js
 const { Path, Stream, fs } = require('@marknotton/dependencies')()